openxla/stablehlo/docs/dynamism.md

 [shape-poly]:https://jax.readthedocs.io/en/latest/export/shape_poly.html

-## Exporting Programs with Dynamic Dimensions
+## Exporting programs with dynamic dimensions

 See our StableHLO tutorials for information on how to export programs with dynamic batch sizes or sequence lengths: